mobi-css/getmobicss.com/src/docs/introduction.md

 Mobi.css is a lightweight, scalable, mobile-first css framework.

-It's designed for mobile, but also works awesome on desktop.

 Here is how to quickly get started with Mobi.css and a template starter page.

 ## Quick Start